Billy B. Van: Long and varied stage career

-In some of these Van was the star and in many he was quite popular.
-Indeed, at one point he was described as one of the most amusing men on the vaudeville stage.
-One of the most popular plays was "Have a Heart".
-He sang a song Napoleon, composed by Kern.
-The soundtrack of Billy V. Van and the Peerless Quartet, 1916, is available on CD collections today; it was a Columbia recording.
-In addition to acting and singing, Van played the banjo, and there are recordings of his playing various pieces on purchasable CDs.
+At one point in his career, he was described as one of the most amusing men on the vaudeville stage.

-A most interesting part of Van's stage career is his association with the former heavyweight champion, James J. Corbett (Gentleman Jim).
+A notable part of Van's stage career was his association with the former heavyweight boxing champion, James J. Corbett.
 They appeared together in a sketch called "Spirited Travesty" in 1922 as part of a variety show.
-Together they toured the country and also went to Europe for eight weeks.
+Together, they toured the United States, and also toured Europe for eight weeks.

-Van appeared with many actors and actresses remembered until this day, including Jeanette MacDonald, Fatty Arbuckle, Hal Roach, and Harold Lloyd.
+Van appeared with many performers who remained well known, including Jeanette MacDonald, Fatty Arbuckle, Hal Roach, and Harold Lloyd.
 He is mentioned in the biographies of many with whom he was associated, including MacDonald, Wodehouse, and Corbett.
-The theatres of this day were in the area of Fourteenth St., and term Broadway shows came only after his time.
-Van also went on the road with many of these shows.
+The theaters of this period were in the area of Fourteenth Street, and the term "Broadway shows" came into wider use later.
+Van also toured with many of these shows.
 He and the Beaumont Sisters played at the Orpheum in Los Angeles in 1915.

-Elbert Hubbard, himself somewhat forgotten today, was enthusiastic about Van.
-In 1913 in his Philistine journal, he describes Van as he "frivols and frolics all day long, on and off the stage."
-He added, "He is the eternal rube who has lifted rubism to the realm of art."
+Elbert Hubbard was enthusiastic about Van.
+In 1913, in his Philistine journal, he described Van as someone who "frivols and frolics all day long, on and off the stage".
+He added, "He is the eternal rube who has lifted rubism to the realm of art".